parrt/msds692/hw/tfidf.md

 Notice that `trade` has dropped out and `option` has dropped a bit in importance. `eoe` (European Option Exchange) jumps to the top as it is fairly unique to this article probably.

+### Experiment

+To show how amazing TFIDF is, try an experiment where your `tokenize()` does not remove stopwords.
+The TFIDF output is still the same, at least in terms of word order, though the scores will change.

 ## Deliverables

 * common.py